Sceptre/sceptre/docs/_source/docs/stack_config.rst

 * "deploy" - The stack will be created/updated as "normal". **This is the default value on all stacks**
 * "delete" - If the stack does NOT exist, it won't be created; It will be excluded from the launch.
    If the stack *DOES* exist, it will be deleted.
+You **cannot** mark as stack with "delete" that other stacks marked "deploy" depend upon.
 * "skip" - The stack will be completely ignored by the launch command.
 If the stack does NOT exist, it won't be created.
 If it *DOES* exist, it will neither be updated nor deleted.
+You *can* mark a stack with "skip" that other stacks depend upon, but the launch will fail if dependent stacks require resources or outputs that don't exist because the stack has been skipped.
+   **Use this option at your own risk.**

 This setting is especially useful in two situations: